2009 Fort Hood shooting: US Government

 Victims of the shooting were denied Purple Hearts as well as associate benefits.
 In 2013, during the 113th United States Congress, Representative Carter submitted the Honoring the Fort Hood Heroes Act for consideration.
 The bill was referred to committee.
 In 2015, a similar bill was introduced in the legislature of Texas, to award the Texas Purple Heart Medal to the shooting victims.

 The National Defense Authorization Act 2015 authorizes the Department of Defense to award Purple Heart Medals to those wounded during the attack.
 The award was previously denied due to the categorization of the event as "workplace violence".
 The law requires that the Department of Defense to define the event as an "international terrorist attack".
-In February 2015, the Department of the Army approved awarding of the Purple Heart to those injured by Hasan during the shooting, providing those injured with a higher degree of services from the Veterans Affairs.
-The Army planned to present the Purple Hearts in April 2015; which was carried out on 10 April 2015.
+In February 2015, the Department of the Army approved awarding of the Purple Heart to those injured by Hasan during the shooting, providing those injured with a higher degree of services from Veterans Affairs.
+The Army presented the Purple Hearts on April 10, 2015.
 Following the awarding benefits for those wounded in hostile-fire were extended to the Purple Heart recipients, and it was announced that those killed and injured during the 2009 Little Rock recruiting office shooting would also receive the Purple Heart.